Where it all Began: Opera Talks by the Years

 2019-2020

 METROPOLITAN OPERA GUILD: In 2019 the Metropolitan Opera Guild invited me to present Opera Steps to the Stage as a part of the 2019-20 Metropolitan Opera season.
 I presented two programs that season.
 Orfeo and Eurydice was presented in October, 2019.
 Meanwhile, my Opera in Ebony lecture was expanded to two parts and called The Enduring Legacy of Black Singers in Opera.
 I presented the program on Black Singers in February 2020 in conjunction with the Metropolitan Opera's 2019-20 Season.
+The Guild eventually invited me back to present consecutively until they closed in 2023.

 2020